 As of February 2020, Nashville's economy is second in the country next to Austin, TX.
 Nashville also enjoys low unemployment.
 What's this mean?
 People who move to Nashville have access to many jobs.
 The city has a variety of industries that employ its population.
 The top industries in Nashville include education, government, manufacturing, health services, financial services, construction, leisure and hospitality, transportation and utilities and information.

-Major employers in the Nashville area include Vanderbilt University, Vanderbilt University Medical Center, State of Tennessee, Nissan North America, U.S. government, Community Health Systems, St. Thomas Health, Bridgestone Tires and Vanguard.
-Doctors, nurses, teachers, professors, business executives and civil servants, all have access to opportunities for employment in Nashville.
+Major employers in the Nashville area include Vanderbilt University, Vanderbilt University Medical Center, State of Tennessee, Nissan North America, U.S. government, Community Health Systems, St. Thomas Health, Bridgestone Tires, and Vanguard.

 More information about Finding a Job in Nashville: